-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets of liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Level 1 - Quoted prices in active markets for identical assets or liabilities.

+Level 2 - Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets of liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

+Level 3 - Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-The following schedule summarizes the valuation of financial instruments measured at fair value on a recurring basis in the balance sheet as of December 31, 2013 and 2012.
+The following schedule summarizes the valuation of financial instruments measured at fair value on a recurring basis in the balance sheet as of December 31, 2014 and 2013.

-Fair Value Mea suren nents at Dec cembe r 31.
-2013 Using D.
+Foir Volue Messurements of

+Fair V alue Measurem ents at

+Dece ember 31, 2014 U Jsing

+Quoted

+Prices In

+Active Significant

+Markets for Other Cianificant

+Significant

+Identical Observable Unobservable

+Assets Inputs Inputs

+(Level 1) (Level 2) (Level 3)

+Commodity Derivatives - Current Asset (crude oil swaps) \$ - \$ 128,893,220 \$ -

+Commodity Derivatives - Non-Current Asset (crude oil swaps) - 25,013,011 -

+Commodity Derivatives - Non-Current Liability (crude oil swaptions) - (579,070) -

+Total \$ - \$ 153,327,161 \$ -

+-

+Fair V ents at

+/alue Measurem

+Dec

+Quoted /alue Measurem

+Quoted Prices In Value Measureme ember 31, 2013 U

+Quoted Prices In Active Value Measuremeember 31, 2013 U Jsing

+Quoted Prices In Active Markets for Value Measurement Significant Other Using Significant

+Quoted Prices In Active Markets for Identical Value Measurements Significant Other Observable Significant Unobservable

+Quoted Prices In Active Markets for Identical Assets Value Measuremeember 31, 2013 U Significant Other Observable Inputs Significant Unobservable Inputs

-Quoted Prices In Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Commodity Derivatives - Current Asset (crude oil swaps and collars) \$ - \$ 62,890 \$ - Commodity Derivatives - Current Liability (crude oil swaps and collars) - (19,119,646) - Commodity Derivatives - Non-Current Asset (crude oil swaps and collars) - 1,745,405 - Commodity Derivatives - Non-Current Liability (crude oil swaps and collars - (637,208) - Total \$ (17,948,559) \$ -
+Quoted Prices In Active Markets for Identical Value Measurements Significant Other Observable Significant Unobservable

+Commodity Derivatives - Current Asset (crude oil swaps and collars) Quoted Prices In Active Markets for Identical Assets Value Measuremeember 31, 2013 U Significant Other Observable Inputs Significant Unobservable Inputs

+Commodity Derivatives - Current Asset (crude oil swaps and collars) Commodity Derivatives - Current Liability (crude oil swaps and collars) Quoted Prices In Active Markets for Identical Assets (Level 1) Value Measuremeember 31, 2013 U Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
-Fair Value Measurements at December 31, 2012 Using Ouoted Prices In Active Significant Markets for Other Significant Identical Observable Unobservable Assets Inputs Inputs (Level 1) (Level 2) (Level 3) 4,095,197 Commodity Derivatives - Current Asset (crude oil swaps and collars) Commodity Derivatives - Non-Current Asset (crude oil swaps and collars) 1,763,008 Commodity Derivatives - Non-Current Liability (crude oil swaps and collars (2,547,745)Total \$ 3,310,460

 Level 2 assets and liabilities consist of derivative assets and liabilities (see Note 14), the Revolving Credit Facility (see Note 4) and the Notes (see Note 4).
 The fair value of the Company's derivative financial instruments is determined based upon future prices, volatility and time to maturity, among other things.
 Counterparty statements are utilized to determine the value of the commodity derivative instruments and are reviewed and corroborated using various methodologies and significant observable inputs.
 The Company's and the counterparties' nonperformance risk is evaluated.
 The fair value of all derivative contracts is reflected on the balance sheet.
-The current derivative asset and liability amounts represent the fair values expected to be settled in the subsequent year.
+The current derivative asset and liability amounts represent the fair values expected to be settled in the subsequent twelve months.
 The book value of the Revolving Credit Facility approximates fair value because of its floating rate structure.
-The fair value of our 8% senior notes is based on an end of period market quote.
+The fair value of our Notes is based on an end of period market quote.